University of Bolton, Deane Road, Bolton. BL3 5AB

 ● complete 450 hours of practice”

-If you’re interested in becoming a therapist or counsellor, we can help you select the right course from our extensive list of courses.
-Phone us on +44 (0)1204 900 600 or email enquiries@bolton.ac.uk to talk to someone about your future in psychology today.
+If you’re interested in becoming a therapist or counsellor, we can help you select the right degree course from our extensive list of courses.
+Phone us on +44 (0)1204 900 600 or email enquiries@bolton.ac.uk to talk to someone about your future career in psychology.